willn/go_meals_scheduling/SETUP.md

 3. Run the translate script again.

 ### make any tweaks
-* Confirm which communities are mentioned (covid era restricts to only GO)
+* Confirm which communities are mentioned
 * Confirm the times and dates of the meals
 * Unfortunately, it appears that gather import does not support "capacity" at this time.

 ### Upload to Gather
-* open gather site, and upload the clean entries
+* open gather site, and upload the entries
 * resolve any scheduling conflicts
   - check the Kitchen and Dining Room availability
   - meals currently add 2h 15m before and after the announced meal serving time.